awsdocs/aws-client-vpn-administrator-guide/doc_source/split-tunnel-vpn.md

 ## Routing considerations<a name="split-tunnel-routing"></a>

-When you enable split\-tunnel on a Client VPN endpoint, all of the routes that are in the Client VPN route tables are added to the client route table when the VPN is established\.
-This operation is different from the default Client VPN endpoint operation, which overwrites the client route table with the entry 0\.0\.0\.0/0 to route all traffic over the VPN\.
+When you enable split\-tunnel mode, all the routes in the Client VPN endpoint's route table are added to the client's route table when the VPN connection is established\.
+This operation is different from the default behavior, which overwrites the client's route table with the entry `0.0.0.0/0` to route all traffic over the VPN\.

+**Note**
+It is not recommended to add a `0.0.0.0/0` route to the Client VPN endpoint's route table when using split\-tunnel mode\.

 ## Enabling\-split\-tunnel<a name="split-tunnel-enable"></a>